Vice Chair (Board of Governors)

 1936 - 1947

-Ransom was born in Columbia, S. C., in 1882.
+Ransom was born in Columbia, South Carolina, in 1882.
 He graduated from the University of Georgia in 1903 with a law degree.
 That same year, he was admitted to the Georgia bar and practiced law in Atlanta until 1922.
-Ransom served as first lieutenant, Chemical Warfare Service, in the U.S. Army in 1918.
+Ransom served as first lieutenant, Chemical Warfare Service, in the US Army in 1918.
 He also served the southern division of the American Red Cross in 1918.

 From 1922 until 1936, Ransom worked for the Fulton National Bank of Atlanta, serving as vice president (1922–33) and executive vice president (1933–36).